clux/js-talk-cisco/TALK.md

 And they actually do what you expect.
 Arrays are a joy to work with in JS.

 These two, are the two main types, and are often confusingly, used as one.
-Because Arrays inherit from Object you can still put string keys on them and use them as in PHP as a catch all associative array type thing with occasional integer keys, but what you'll get is just a slow Object.
+Because Arrays inherit from Object you can still put string keys on them and use them as in PHP as a catch all associative array type monstrosity with occasional integer keys, but what you'll get is just a slow Object.

 ### Rest Types
 Then there are a bunch of other types that are cleary useful, but are fairly self-explanatory: